nodejs/node/doc/api/net.md

 added: v0.5.0
 -->

 Emitted when the server closes.
-Note that if connections exist, this event is not emitted until all connections are ended.
+If connections exist, this event is not emitted until all connections are ended.

 ### Event: 'connection'